 - How you’ll make money out of a blogging passion or career

-- How much money do you need to consider seriously moving to being a blogger
+- How much money do you need to consider seriously moving to be a blogger

 - When would you consider your blogging career a failure and move on to your next career plan